-In Mac OS X, you have two choices when you want to have a symbolic link: alias (Command L), and symbolic link (Shift-Command L).
+In Mac OS X, you have two choices when you want to have a file that has a link to an exisiting file: alias (Command L), and symbolic link (Shift-Command L).

-In a command line tools can understand symbolic link, not an alias.
-For GUI tools such as PathFinder, both of them will work.
-Automator however also works only with alias.
-It’s understandable thinking that symbolic link is a legacy from UNIX, so is command line tools.
-Automator is a legacy from Mac, so is alias.
+Command line tools can understand a symbolic link, not an alias.
+For GUI tools, e.g., PathFinder, both an alias and symbolic link will work.
+Automator, however, works only with alias.
+It’s understandable because link is a legacy from UNIX; so is command line tools.
+Likewise Automator is a legacy from Mac; so is an alias.

 You’ll notice that alias link is larger, which means has more information.
 An alias has two pieces of information: UID of the file that it links to, and the physical path and file name that it links to.
 As a result alias will understand the changes you make to the original file.

 A symbolic link doesn’t contain the UID.
 As a result symbolic link will be shown as broken when you change the name of the file that it links to.